lucas-tulio/simple-reddit-crawler/README.md

 1. `git clone` this repository.

-2. Start mysql using `mysqld start`

-3. Run the `create-database.sql` script in your mysql instance
+2. Run the `create-database.sql` script in your MySQL instance

 4. Install Python pip using `sudo apt-get install python-pip`